• Menu

 The Denver Art Museum features 70,000 pieces of various works of art divided between 10 permanent collections.
 Enjoy Asian Art, European & American Art, Native Arts, Textiles, Fashion & Photography, plus world-renowned rotating exhibits.

 Past exhibits have included Claude Monet, YSL, Frida Kahlo, and many more.
-The Denver Art Museum features two main buildings of its campus, the Martin Building and the Frederic C. Hamilton building, which is the main entrance and where the gift shop is located.
+The Denver Art Museum features two main buildings on its campus, the Martin Building and the Frederic C. Hamilton Building, which is the main entrance and where the gift shop is located.

 The Martin Building